ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 Boundaries:

 * All peer reviews will be anonymous to ensure fairness.
-* The system will support assignment submissions in terms of selected file formats like .TXT and .DOC
+* The system will support assignment submissions in terms of selected file formats like .TXT , .DOC , .PDF and .ZIP
 * The initial deployment of the system will support a limited number of classes and students considering the short development period.
-* The platform will be optimized for desktop and mobile use.
+* The platform will only be optimized for desktop and mobile use.

 ### Measurable project objectives and related success criteria (scope of project) - Brendan